School districts address driver shortage heading into new year

 With both districts welcoming students back Wednesday, Richardson says he expects the school transportation industry will continue to fluctuate.

 “I wish I had the crystal ball.
 Our driver situation is good right now, but I can’t predict what will happen in a month from now between sicknesses, COVID, surgeries, retirements.
 We could lose a bunch of people.
-We also could gain people as well,” said Richardson.
+We also could gain people as well,” Richardson said.

 For most school districts, we’re told the hiring process will be ongoing throughout the school year as drivers may step down more frequently compared to other careers.